Vantiq/vantiq-sdk-java/README.md

 The `handler` is an instance of `io.vantiq.ResponseHandler` that needs to be implemented by the caller and defines methods, such as `onSuccess` and `onError` that are called during the method processing.  `BaseResponseHandler` provides an implementation of `ResponseHandler` that should be overridden to provide desired behavior.

 Now, you are able to perform any SDK calls to the Vantiq server.
-For example, the following prints out the list of types that have been defined:
+There are both synchronous and asynchronous forms of all the methods in the API.
+For example, the following uses the asynchronous `select` to print out the list of types that have been defined:

 ```java
 vantiq.select(Vantiq.SystemResources.TYPES.value(),